Sinton, London, Banquete Pack Baseball Honor Squad

 Goliad senior pitcher Colby Rosenquest and Falfurrias senior outfielder Mark Gonzalez were also recognized by Coastal Bend coaches in advance of the 2023 campaign.

-Gonzalez is joined on this year's squad by his Jersey teammates and Benjamin Benavides and Derek Chavera.
+Gonzalez is joined on this year's squad by his Jerseys teammates Benjamin Benavides and Derek Chavera.

 2024 South Texas Preseason High School All-Star Team | 4A-5A Baseball Division